 Evelyn Estava, violin.
 Began her studies in Venezuela and the Orquesta Sinfónica Simón Bolívar.
 Soloist with orchestras from Venezuela to Mexico and New Jersey.
 Studied chamber music with Josef Gingold, Philip Setzer, Lawrence Dutton and Arnold Steinhardt.
 As a winner of Artists International Special Presentation Award, she made her New York debut recital in 2005, at Weill Recital Hall.
 Currently concertmaster of the Plainfield Symphony and member of the Madison String Quartet (with Gerall Hieser).

 Daniel Gladstone, violin and viola.
+On leave 2014.
 Studied at Mannes College and with William Kroll, Kim Kashkashian and Eriko Sato.
 Coaches chamber ensembles and teaches in New York City and on Eastern Long Island.
 In the bucolic hinterlands, he has served as music critic (for the East Hampton Star), impresario (founding the NorthForkestra), recitalist, orchestral musician and member of a professional string quartet.

 David Iskowitz, piano, is a graduate of the Peabody Conservatory.
 He directs a school for music and art, the Westerhoff School, in Metuchen, New Jersey, and also teaches piano and chamber music, and accompanies for the music department at Drew University in Madison, NJ.
 Performances throughout the New York metropolitan area, often in collaboration with instrumentalists and singers.